elvis-onobo/enyata-test/READme.md

 Enyata e-commerce test project setup guide

+## Last Minute Revelation

+I realized that I may have thought about the app in a very linear way.

+One thing I would have done better is to enable the API to receive multiple products under one order instead of just one product for one order.
+This way, I would the fetch orders and have all the products belonging to that order so that the client can display all the products in an order.

 ## Documentation

 Please find the Postman documentation for the project here: [Enyata test docs](https://documenter.getpostman.com/view/8410691/2s847MpVxy)